-Prince Harry Received An Adorable Baby Gift At The Invictus Games 2020 Launch — PHOTOS
+Prince Harry Received A Truly Adorable Baby Gift At The Invictus Games Launch

 Now that baby Archie is here, British royal fans are celebrating in all kinds of ways, including giving the Duke and Duchess of Sussex sweet presents.
 For example, on Thursday, Prince Harry received an adorable baby gift while attending the Invictus Games 2020 launch countdown in The Hauge in the Netherlands.
 Actually, the British royal family member was supposed to be in the Netherlands on May 8, but seeing as he had a prior and very important family obligation, he had to miss one day.